bodkan/admixr/README.md

 data set downloaded for running testing script of the ADMIXTOOLS package.

-Note that a single call to the `qpDstat` function generates all required intermediate config and population files, runs ADMIXTOOLS, parses its log output and returns results as a `data.frame` object.
+Note that a single call to the `d` function generates all required intermediate config and population files, runs ADMIXTOOLS, parses its log output and returns results as a `data.frame` object.
 It does so all behind the scenes without the user having to deal with “low-level”